Chidori Station: Lines

 The station is served by the Kagoshima Main Line and is located 58.5 km from the starting point of the line at Mojikō.

 Layout

 The station consists of two opposed side platforms serving two tracks.

-Adjacent stations
+The platforms are connected by an elevated station building, which is staffed.

+Platforms

 History

 The station was opened by JR Kyushu on 30 September 1991 as an added station on the existing Kagoshima Main Line track.

+Passenger statistics

+In fiscal 2020, the station was used by an average of 3039 passengers daily (boarding passengers only), and it ranked 52nd among the busiest stations of JR Kyushu.